What is an H-2A Visa?

-The H-2A Visa Program is designed to help American farmers fill employment gaps by hiring workers from other countries.
-The program helps employers who anticipate a lack of available domestic workers bring foreign workers to the U.S. to perform temporary or seasonal agricultural work including, but not limited to, planting, cultivating, or harvesting labor.
+The H-2A Visa Program is designed to help American farmers fill farmworker employment gaps by hiring workers from other countries.
+The program helps employers who anticipate a lack of available domestic workers to bring foreign workers to the U.S. to perform temporary or seasonal agricultural work.
+This work can include but is not limited to, planting, cultivating, harvesting, or other forms of agricultural labor.
 The program is intended to benefit farmers, plantation owners, ranchers, nursery owners, and other similar owners.

 To qualify for H-2A nonimmigrant classification, the petitioner (employer) must demonstrate that there are not enough U.S. workers who are able, willing, qualified, and available to provide the temporary services or labor; that the offered job is temporary or seasonal in nature; that H-2A workers will not adversely affect the wages and the working conditions of similarly employed U.S. workers; and must submit a single valid temporary labor certification from the U.S. Department of Labor (DOL) along with the H-2A petition.
 If the employer has been affected by a strike, work stoppage, or layoff within 60 days of when work will start, the employer may not qualify for the program.

 Who can apply for an H-2A Agricultural Visa?